BedrockStreaming/tech.bedrockstreaming.com/_posts/2016-06-20-preview-android-ios-react-native-on-github-pull-request.md

 The complete `Fastfile` on a Github Gist : [FastFile](https://gist.github.com/kennydee/e5dbefb1b75eb79cf1de3b47b9fdf00a)

+## Conclusion

+At M6web, we are glad to see the whole  React Native promise taking a concrete shape: the developer experience is the same for both mobile &web development, even about tooling.
+We are continuing to play with it and we'll certainly keep posting articles here, stay tuned !

 P.s: you could also look at the [Fabric Blog post](https://fabric.io/blog/fastlane-updates-powerful-prs-enhanced-deployment) on the device grid for Fabric but with Danger commenting on the PR instead of Github Statuses, and iOS only.

 P.s 2: You could also look at [Reploy.io](https://reploy.io), which try to improve this workflow with extra features and a more cleaner UX than Appetize.io, but it is very “alpha” for now.